German casualties in World War II: Statistical study by Rüdiger Overmans

-Comparison of figures at 12/31/1944 of Overmans and German High Command
+Comparison of figures at 31 December 1944 per Overmans and German High Command

 Overmans maintains that his research project taking a statistical sample of the records of the Deutsche Dienststelle (WASt) found that the German military casualty reporting system broke down during the war and that losses were understated.
-The following schedule compares the total dead and living POW according to Overmans at 12/31/1944 with the figures of the German High Command.
+The following schedule compares the total dead and living POW according to Overmans at 31 December 1944 with the figures of the German High Command (OKW).